dvreeze/tqa2/docs/demo.rst

 Why do we need a locator-free model?
 ====================================

-XBRL taxonomies in their standard XML format are powerful representations of metadata for XBRL instances conforming to them, even more so if these taxonomies contain formula and table linkbases.
+XBRL taxonomies in their standard XML format are rich metadata representations for XBRL instances conforming to them, even more so if these taxonomies contain formula and table linkbases.

 Yet the documents making up a taxonomy are hard to decouple from each other.
 The URI references in XLink locators,